Ian Happ Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.80 team ERA ranks eighth among all MLB pitching staffs.
+- The Rays' 3.74 team ERA ranks sixth across all league pitching staffs.

-- Rays pitchers combine to rank 13th in baseball in home runs surrendered (59 total, 1.1 per game).
+- Rays pitchers combine to allow 59 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- The Rays will send Bradley (3-1) to make his sixth start of the season.
-He is 3-1 with a 4.44 ERA and 34 strikeouts through 24 1/3 innings pitched.
+- McClanahan makes the start for the Rays, his 12th of the season.
+He is 8-0 with a 1.97 ERA and 75 strikeouts in 64 2/3 innings pitched.

-- The righty last appeared on Tuesday against the Toronto Blue Jays, when he went four innings, allowing four earned runs while giving up nine hits.
+- In his last time out on Wednesday, the left-hander tossed seven innings against the Toronto Blue Jays, allowing one earned run while surrendering four hits.

-- In five games this season, the 22-year-old has an ERA of 4.44, with 12.6 strikeouts per nine innings.
-Opponents are batting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.